HEAL/healdata-utils/README.md

 navigate to this directory (e.g., `cd <path>/heal-data-dictionaries`)  and run `pip install .` or `pip install -e .` if you are developing the code.

+If using conda, can run:

+`conda create -f requirements.yaml`

 ### Converting input to output data dictionaries
 From this directory, run:

-WIP: `python data_dictionaries.py` to convert input data_dictionaries.
+`python ./code/data_dictionaries.py` to convert input data_dictionaries.